notion-cli/docs/_reference/deactivate.md

 # `notion deactivate`

-The `notion deactivate` command has the following synax:
+The `notion deactivate` command has the following syntax:

 ```
 Disable Notion in the current shell